Inter Vivos Trusts

 An inter vivos trust is a trust created while the person making the trust is still alive, in contrast to those trusts created upon death through someone’s will.
 At Sweatman Law Firm, our team of knowledgeable estate lawyers has significant experience guiding clients through the estate planning process, including establishing inter vivos and other trusts.
-Our founder, Jasmine Sweatman, is recognized as a Certified Specialist in Estates and Trusts Law by the Law Society of Ontario and is a well-regarded leader in the field.
+Our founder, Jasmine Sweatman, is recognized as a person in Estates and Trusts Law by the Law Society of Ontario and is a well-regarded leader in the field.

 Benefits of Inter Vivos Trusts